Rosella Sensi

+Career

 She is a graduate of the Libera Università Internazionale degli Studi Sociali Guido Carli (LUISS).
 She has held the post of CEO (amministratore delegato) and, since 28 August 2008, also the chairperson of the board of directors (presidente del consiglio di amministrazione) of Roma, replacing her father, Franco Sensi, who was the chairperson until he died on 17 August 2008.

 She is the second woman to hold the office of chairperson of the club.
 Previously, Flora Viola, the widow of Dino Viola, succeeded her husband as chairperson of the club when he died in 1991.
 Rosella Sensi was one of two women in 2000s to lead a football club in Italy's top professional football league, Serie A with Francesca Menarini served as the chairperson of Bologna F.C.
 1909.

 Beginning in 2006, Sensi was elected between the Serie A clubs to be a member of the board of Lega Calcio which she served as the vice-chairperson.
 Sensi was the first vice-chairperson of newly formed Lega Serie A in 2010.

 On 31 March 2009, Sensi gave birth to a daughter, Livia.